Frequently Asked Questions

 Yes, the admissions committee will accept the highest score from each section of the GRE’s.

 When are the interviews held?

-We usually have two interview days in March.
+We usually have two interview days in late February.
 We will interview approximately 50 applicants on each interview day.

 When are the PsyD classes held?

 Classes meet on Tuesdays, Wednesdays and Thursdays for level 1 students.
 Classes meet on Tuesdays and Wednesdays for all other levels.
 Our classes can start as early as 9am and can go as late as 8pm.